rackerlabs/devsite/source/_posts/2014-06-23-chef-metal-and-rackspace.markdown

 this example, we're using the [chef-metal-fog][3] driver which uses the [fog][4] library to talk to the Rackspace API.
 In this code block we're telling Chef Metal which driver to use, as well as providing the credentials we read from our data bag.
 We're also providing the region in which we wish to build.
+This section can also be placed in your knife.rb if you want to keep it out of your recipe.

 ```ruby
 with_driver 'fog:Rackspace:https://identity.api.rackspacecloud.com/v2.0',